canakboyraz/canakboyraz/README.md

 # 💫 About Me:
-I'm engineer in Turkey, BackEnd and FrontEnd developer.
+I'm engineer in Turkey, BackEnd developer.

 ## 🌐 Socials: